The Murphia List 2026 - the Irish talent in London's food and drink scene right now

 Restaurateur: Super 8 Restaurants

-Dubliner Brian Hannon came to London as a graduate working for Bass, where he ended up running over 400 sites.
+Dubliner Brian Hannon came to London as a graduate working for Bass and ended up running over 400 sites for them.
 He then spent two years as Selfridges Food & Restaurants director before teaming up with Ben Chapman to open Smoking Goat.
-They now co-own the Super 8 Restaurants group.
-Super 8’s partnership with Tomos Parry covers Brat in Shoreditch, Brat x Climpsons Arches in London Fields and Michelin-starred Mountain in Soho.
-Hannon is also a founding board member of the Soho Business Alliance, supporting predominately independent hospitality and retail operators throughout Soho.
+They now co-own the Super 8 Restaurants group, which includes Kiln and the upcoming Impala in Soho.
+Super 8’s partnership with Tomos Parry covers Brat, Brat x Climpsons Arches and Michelin-starred Mountain.
+Hannon is also a founding board member of the Soho Business Alliance, supporting predominantly independent hospitality and retail operators throughout Soho.

 Follow Super 8 on Instagram @super8restaurants